The Family Man (Indian TV series): Season 2

 On 28 November 2019, Raj and D. K. announced for a second season of the series, followed by the commencement of the shooting.
 Filming of the first schedule which took place across Mumbai, was wrapped up on 2 March 2020, before the COVID-19 pandemic lockdown in India.
 Filming resumed in July 2020, adhering to the safety guidelines imposed by the government, in order to curb COVID-19 spread.
 Samantha started dubbing for her portions on 28 August 2020, whereas Manoj Bajpayee started dubbing on 14 September.
 On 25 September 2020, the makers announced that the principal shoot has been wrapped, followed by the completion of the production works on 16 October.
 The second season focused on the Tamil Eelam struggle in Sri Lanka, led by the late LTTE leader Captain Prabhakaran.
 Although there were protests against the portrayal of LTTE, the series was broadcast without further issues.

+Season 3

+In the finale of Season 2, a third season was teased on the topic of the COVID-19 pandemic in India, set in Northeast India alongside Kolkata, Mumbai, and Delhi, with a Chinese antagonist.
+Shooting began in May 2024.